 Being one of the most popular ski regions in Switzerland, Gstaad advocates the responsible handling of resources and its intact nature already for a long time.
 For this skiing season, Gstaad has partnered with Swiss company Climeworks.
 Climeworks is the market leader for direct air capture – a technology that removes carbon dioxide from the air.

 Carbon dioxide removal is one important solution that is required to achieve global climate goals.
 In order to limit global warming to 1.5°C, we have to reduce current emissions drastically.
 In addition, humanity must actively remove several billion tons of CO₂ from the atmosphere per year.
-Thus, historic as well as unavoidable emissions can be reversed to achieve net zero emissions.
+Thus, historic as well as unavoidable emissions can be removed to achieve net zero emissions.

 The new cooperation makes Climeworks’ carbon dioxide removal solution accessible to skiers in Gstaad: the ski passes in Gstaad include CHF 5 deposit that visitors can normally reclaim at the end of their ski day.
 They now have the opportunity to spend the money on actively removing 5kg of CO₂ from the air with Climeworks’ carbon dioxide removal.
 Thus, they make a positive contribution to our climate after their skiing activities.